atulyaxd/Pratibha-Voice-Assistant/README.md

 1. SpeechRecognition
 2. pyttsx3
 3. pyaudio (if the pip was unable to install, consider this website https://www.lfd.uci.edu/~gohlke/pythonlibs/ and install PyAudio wheel file)
+4. wolframalpha (get your api_id from here https://account.wolfram.com/login/oauth2/sign-in and paste it in the required variables)